anthonyjtest/anthonyjtest.github.io/index.md

 ## About Me
-I am a student Geo-Information Science at Wageningen Univeristy and Research.
+I am a MSc student Geo-Information Science at Wageningen Univeristy and Research.

 ## Contact
 You can reach me at: www.linkedin.com/in/anthony-jansen-aj